-Following the ending of national restrictions in July 2021, the Council has been developing a future working model based on "lessons learnt".
+Following the relaxation of restrictions in June 2021, the Council was considering a future working model based on "lessons learnt".

 This initiative is focusing on the future working environment and site locations, together with options of future service delivery.

 The Council is keen to ensure that the benefits of new working arrangements are continued as much as possible.